CHEM 505V. Special Topics in Chemistry. 1-4 Hour.

 CHEM 669V.
 Special Topics in Organic Chemistry.
 1-3 Hour.

 Topics which have been presented in the past include heterogeneous catalysis, isotope effect studies of organic reaction mechanisms, organometallic chemistry, stereochemistry, photochemistry, and carbanion chemistry.
 May be repeated for degree credit.

 Physical chemistry of proteins, nucleic acids, and biological membranes.
 Ultracentrifugation, absorption and fluorescent spectrophotometry, nuclear magnetic resonance spectroscopy, x-ray diffraction, and other techniques.
-Prerequisite: (CHEM 3514 and CHEM 5813) or graduate standing.
+Prerequisite: CHEM 5813.